|WA8LMF Home Page | WA8LMF Resume | Main Ham Radio Page | Main APRS Page | HF APRS Operation | Updated 11 July 2015|

 This screen shot of APRS Messenger on top of UIview shows this operation.
 APRS Messenger has just transmitted a beacon with the call WA8LMF-60 .
 As soon as the PSK transmitter unkeyed, the posit was also echoed out the TCP port to UIview which plotted it on it's map, near Los Angeles.
 You can see the PSK63 beacon message in the UIview monitor window.
 The transmission was also sent to the Internet via UIview's main APRS server connection.
 [You can also see a conventional AX.25 FSK packet burst in the waterfall display spanning the tone frequencies of 1600/1800 Hz -- just below the PSK tone frequency of 2100 Hz at the display's center.]

 for an actual off-the-air screen shot of 30-meter PSK63 APRS as monitored from my mobile installation.

 The standard mark and space frequencies for classic AX.25 FSK APRS on 30 meters are 10.149 200 Mhz and 10.149 400 Mhz.
 The standard frequency for PSK63 APRS is only 300 Hz higher at 10.149 700 Mhz.
-All three frequencies can easily pass through the 2-2.5 KHz bandpass of the typical SSB transceiver at the same time (or even through the typical 500-Hz CW filter, if the passband skirts are not too steep).
+All three frequencies can easily pass through the 2-2.5 KHz filter bandpass of the typical SSB transceiver at the same time.

 Assuming you are using a KAM, MFJ-127x, TNC2 or other TNC hardware or software device that uses standard 200-Hz-shift audio tones of 1600 and 1800 Hz, set your transceiver VFO to an indicated